 I started this way of eating at age 42 and it really made a difference in how I viewed the world.

 Along the way, I learned different things that really worked for me on the healing path

-- Travelling helps me see the world through different eyes.
+- Travelling helps me see the world through different eyes as well as keeping an open mind to learning.
 It also helps me feel excited about the future, aligns me with my goals of seeing the world, and helps me feel more compassion for others

 - Exercise doesn’t have to be a 4 letter word.
 If you don’t like going to the gym, that doesn’t mean you can’t exercise.
 I exercise almost every day and it starts with walking.
-I walk in the park, I get closer to nature and stretch.
-I also do a lot more, but this is where it starts.
+Walking in the park gets me closer to nature.
+Stretching and yoga helps my body stay limber.